tonyatoms/MPDC_site/content/en/board.md

 ## Eric Carlson

-Eric joined the MPDC board in November, 2022.
+Eric joined the MPDC board in November 2022.
 He is especially interested in ensuring that more public spaces in the community are sustainably designed and utilized for neighbors to gather, learn and play together.

 Eric has worked in education for two decades, including six wonderful years as a social science teacher at nearby Thomas Kelly College Prep High School.
 He also spent several years teaching in Honduras, China and Portugal.
 Outside of teaching, Eric has been busy helping his wife, Alejandra, to open a bakery in the neighborhood.
 He loves live music, running, and exploring Chicago's many parks with his daughter.